CAST-Extend/com.castsoftware.aip.datamart/README.md

 * `DIM_OMG_RULES`: A Dimension table to filter measures according to rules contribution to OMG-ASCQM index

+* `DIM_CISQ_RULES`: A Dimension table to filter measures according to rules contribution to CISQ index

 * `DIM_QUALITY_STANDARDS`: A Dimension view to filter measures according to Quality Standards

 * `DIM_OMG_ASCQM`: An optional(*) Dimension view to filter measures according to the OMG-ASCQM (aka CISQ) standard criteria